-On January 25th, MCDA sponsored a large conference on DV and abuse in later life.
-More than a dozen new partners attended the training with national speakers.
-Working a formal plan to partner with local organizations to provide more in-depth training.
-MCDA Elder abuse staff have also provided training to all 5 higher educational institutions in Milwaukee County on chapter 55 crisis response for older adults.
+In January 2019 MCDA sponsored a large conference on DV and abuse in later life.
+More than a dozen new partners attended the training with national experts.
+MCDA is working on a formal plan with local organizations to provide more in-depth training.
+MCDA Elder abuse staff have provided training to all 5 universities in Milwaukee on chapter 55 crisis response for older adults.
+MCDA is providing ongoing training to all MCO (Family Care Manage Care Organization) staff, law enforcement and first responders on Elder Abuse and Financial Exploitation.